Lennektro-Official/ColoredASCIIArtGenerator/README.md

 And don't worry, it's a false positive virus, a common known problem with Auto-Py-To-Exe.

 ## Note
-You can also make this work on linux by replacing line 14 with:
+You can also make this work on Linux by replacing line 14 with:
 ```python
 font = PIL.ImageFont.truetype("font.ttf")
 ```